jgreat/osx_docker/README.md

 #### Volume Tricks
 Theses are some of the ways I take advantage of /Users shared via NFS.
- * Use `--volume /Users/jgreat/.docker/my_continaer_name:/data` to save persistant data in your home directory.
+ * Use `--volume /Users/jgreat/.docker/my_continaer_name:/data` to save persistent data in your home directory.
  * Use `--volume /Users/jgreat/MyGitHubProject:/app` and over mount your application dir so you can develop live in your docker.

 #### Accessing Containers